 Some vegetarians find it difficult to give up cheese even though some know it’s not the best food to consume.
 Cheese is very high in calories and fat.
 To that, add sodium and cholesterol.
 Cheese may taste good, but like all animal products, there is no reason to eat it when you have healthy alternatives.
 Basic raw cheeses may contain nuts, probiotics, or rejuvelac for curing, lemon, salt, nutritional yeast, and some Irish moss for thickening.
 You can add a variety of herbs to enhance the flavor.
 Recipe and photo contributed by Mimi Kirk, from Live Raw: Raw Food Recipes for Good Health and Timeless Beauty (Skyhorse Publishing, 2011).
 Photo by Mike Mendell.

-- 2 cups macadamia, cashews, pine nuts, or almonds,
+- 2 cups macadamia nuts, cashews, pine nuts, or almonds,

 soaked 4 hours in 3 cups filtered water

-- 1/2 teaspoon Himalayan or Celtic sea salt
+- 1/2 tsp Himalayan or Celtic sea salt

-- 1 or more cups of water, as needed
+- 1 or more cups water, as needed

-After cheese has cured, you can mix in 1 teaspoon coconut aminos, tamari, miso, nama shoyu, or Bragg’s; herbs of choice, including chives, garlic, black pepper, dill, and sun-dried tomato.
-Or form into a wedge, log, or ball and coat with fresh herbs.
-Serve with flax crackers, veggies, or use on raw bread or pizzas, roll in nori sushi, collard wraps, and much more.
+After cheese has cured, you can mix in 1 teaspoon coconut aminos, tamari, miso, nama shoyu, or Bragg’s; herbs of choice, including chives, garlic, black pepper, dill, and sun-dried tomato; or form into a wedge, log, or ball and coat with fresh herbs.
+Serve with flax crackers, veggies, use on raw bread or pizzas, roll in nori sushi, collard wraps, and much more.